-In this post I wanted to share my favorite airline brands in the world.
-I think this is a fun topic that fellow aviation geeks may appreciate, especially at a time when borders are largely closed, and when travel opportunities are greatly reduced.
+In this post I wanted to share an updated list of my favorite airline brands in the world.
+I think this is a fun topic, and I’m curious to hear how my preferences compare to those of fellow aviation geeks.

 What makes a great airline brand?

 Perception of brands (and brand loyalty overall) is highly subjective, and some might even argue irrational.

 In separate posts I’ve ranked the world’s best first class products, the world’s best first class lounges, the world’s best business class seats, etc. My ranking of airline brands is a bit different (by design), as it’s more about the intangible things that we love about airlines overall.

 Let me be clear — I’m not suggesting that these are the world’s best airlines, but rather that these are the airline brands that get me most excited.
 This can be for a variety of reasons, including:

 - Because they offer a great passenger experience, including a good hard product, excellent service, etc.

 - Because they are based in cool places, and connect awesome parts of the world

 - Because they do a great job with their marketing and overall brand presence